osrf/gazebo_tutorials/install/tutorial_4-0.md

         cd ~; hg clone https://bitbucket.org/osrf/gazebo

-1. Change directory in the Gazebo repository and switch to the 3.0 branch
+1. Change directory in the Gazebo repository and switch to the 4.0 branch

         cd ~/gazebo
         hg up gazebo_4.0

-     **Note:** the <tt>default</tt> branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the 3.0 branch if you desire more stability
+     **Note:** the <tt>default</tt> branch is the development branch where you'll find the bleeding edge code, your cloned repository should be on this branch by default but we recommend you switch to the 4.0 branch if you desire more stability

-1. Create a build directory and go there
+1. Create a build directory and go there:

         mkdir build
         cd build

-1. Configure Gazebo (choose either method `a` or `b` below)
+1. Configure Gazebo (choose either method `a` or `b` below):

     > a.
 Release mode: This will generate optimized code, but will not have debug symbols.
 Use this mode if you don't need to use GDB.